aidaLabDEI/LEIT-motifs/README.md

-# LEIT-motifs
+# <div align = "center"> LEIT-motifs </div>
-**Scalable discovery of multidimensional motifs in time series**.
+<div align = "center"> **Scalable discovery of multidimensional motifs in time series**.

-The algorithm employs `LSH` to prune the number of distance computations required to discover subdimensional motifs in multidimensional time series.
+The algorithm employs `LSH` to prune the number of distance computations required to discover subdimensional motifs in multidimensional time series. </div>

 ## Implementation details
 The code is implemented in Python 3.12, and it heavily relies on the